pegros/PEG_LIST/README.md

 Experience Cloud is currently not supported but this is in the roadmap and happens mainly for testing reasons than actual technical constraints.
 Adding support for these usage cases should be relatively easy.

-They are not available for Flow Designer but another package with components explicitly dedicated to these use cases is available (see PEG Lightning Component Chatter Group for installation link).
+They are not available for Flow Designer but another package with components explicitly dedicated to these use cases is available (see [PEG_FLW](https://github.com/pegros/PEG_FLW) package).

 As much attention as possible has been paid to internationalisation requirements (at least languages), leveraging standard mechanisms to translate labels, field names, picklist values...

 ### Objectives of the Document

-As LWC does not provide embedded documentation for the components, this Quip document provides an overview of the different element available within this project, as well as configuration guidelines and examples for the different App Builder components.
+As LWC does not provide embedded documentation for the components, this readme file provides an overview of the different elements available within this project, as well as configuration guidelines and examples for the different App Builder components.

 Most component may also be embedded in other custom LWC components as well but these use cases are currently not documented here for the time being.
 You may however look at the source code to see how to reuse some of them (main action bar component, or display or utility ones) or reach out to the author for more informations.

 ### Package Availability

-The packge is freely available for use under the MIT license from GiHub.
+The package is freely available for use under the MIT license from this GiHub repository.
+Periodic upgrades will be posted depending on fixes/evolutions implemented as part of assignments & personal interactions.
+For now, all commits are made exclusively by the author.

 You may easily deploy it to your Org via a simple SFDX deploy command from the project folder.